mbostock/ndjson-cli/README.md

 ndjson-sort -r d3=d3-array 'd3.ascending(a, b)' < values.ndjson
 ```

 The required *module* is resolved relative to the [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
-If the *module* is not found during normal resolution, the [global npm root](https://docs.npmjs.com/cli/root) is also searched, allowing you to require globally-installed modules from the command line.
+If the *module* is not found during normal resolution, the [global root](https://docs.npmjs.com/cli/root) is also searched, allowing you to require global modules from the command line.

 ## Command Line Reference